Carthongithub23/hello-world/README.md

 # hello-world
 my first repository
 Hello.
-My name is Carthon, i'm completly new to coding.
+My name is Carthon, i'm completely new to coding.